 It’s a small comfort which can establish a sense of trust and calm, leading to a sleep without the dread of the unknown.

-Night lights are cheap to run and they’re almost impossible to break – which is great for homes with children (or pets) who are prone to causing damage.
+Night lights are cheap to run and they’re almost impossible to break.
+This benefit is great for homes with children (or pets) who are prone to causing damage.

 LED light (which is the type of light used in quality night lights) is incredibly cost effective and lasts for a very long time, leading to devices which last longer than you might expect.